Frequently Asked Questions: This page contains answers to common questions

 Where do I find the due dates for all work, quizzes, extra credit problem set?

 Consult the syllabus page on this website.
 It is updated regularly.

 What are your work standards?
 What's DISHONEST?

-In class, we will work together in groups to solve problems.
-You
+In class, we will work together in groups to solve homework problems.
+You will then take

 are expected to pull your own weight in the group, contributing to the problem's solution and not

 simply copy others' hard work.
 COPYING ANOTHER'S WORK IS DISHONEST.